celer-network/sgn-networks/docs/validator.md

 You should see an entry with `pub_key` matching the `consensus_pubkey` obtained in step 4.

-6. Go to the SGN [mainnet explorer](https://sgn.celer.network/explorer) or [testnet explorer](https://sgntest.celer.network/explorer) to view your validator.
+6. Go to the SGN [mainnet explorer](https://sgn-v1.celer.network/explorer) to view your validator.

 7. Update validator public contact info: